Prahlad Pandey: Activism and political career

 In the 1998 assembly elections, Pandey and other village boys successfully convinced the villagers to abstain from voting.
 In 2001, he unsuccessfully fielded a people's candidate in the gram panchayat (village self-government) elections.

 In September 2011, Pandey left his job and PhD studies to join India Against Corruption movement.
 During this time, he worked as visiting faculty, corporate trainer and magazine editor.
 He led the Lokpal Movement in Indore, where he fasted for five days and received written support from three members of parliament.
 The movement received help from Art of Living and Bharat Swabhiman Trust.

 Pandey led a protest against Madhya Pradesh Chief Minister Shivraj Singh Chouhan's alleged role in a coal scam.
 Arrested in the protest, Pandey refused bail and spent two days in jail.

 Pandey is a founding member of the Aam Aadmi Party (AAP).
 In addition to his work in Madhya Pradesh, he played a pivotal role in the party's spread to Rajasthan and Maharashtra.
 He campaigned for the AAP for five months in Delhi and played an important role in the party's victory in the 2015 Delhi Legislative Assembly election.
 He is the party spokesperson in Madhya Pradesh and a member of the party's state executive and national council.

 Pandey has presented papers in national and international seminars, including a Tedx Talk in 2011.
 He writes for news portals and has had articles published in Nai Duniya and Dainik Jagran.

 Personal life

 Pandey lives in Sudama Nagar Indore with his wife and son.
-Two police cases have been registered against him in relation to protests against Madhya Pradesh Chief Minister Chouhan.
+Two police cases have been registered against him in relation to protests against former Madhya Pradesh CM Shivraj Singh Chouhan.